In this article we will be giving an overview of a Dispatch workflow with multiple Destinations.

 New Customer Installation – Technical Supervisor

-Now that we have the flow and how the forms will look on each submission, we will proceed to setup the Destinations for each form.
+Now that you have the flow and how the forms will look on each submission, you will be able to proceed to setup the Destinations for each form.

 NOTE: I will use the same device for all Dispatch Destinations, but the devices can be different.